Matheus Costa (footballer)

-Matheus de Mello Costa (born 26 January 1995), known as Matheus Costa, is a Brazilian professional footballer who plays as a centre-back for Botafogo-SP.
+Matheus de Mello Costa (born 26 January 1995), known as Matheus Costa, is a Brazilian professional footballer who plays as a centre-back for Liga Portugal 2 club Leixões.
 He also holds Portuguese nationality.

 Career

 Real Massamá

 Matheus Costa made his league debut against F.C.
 Barreirense on 30 October 2016.
 He scored his first goals for the club against Sacavenense on 10 December 2016, scoring in the 42nd and 52nd minute.

 Leixões

 Matheus Costa made his league debut against Braga B on 28 August 2017.
 He scored his first goal for the club against Arouca on 10 December 2017, scoring in the 90th minute.

 Vizela

 Matheus Costa made his league debut against Marítimo B on 18 August 2019.
 He scored his first goals for the club against Penafiel on 16 January 2021, scoring in the 35th and 84th minute.

 Marítimo

 Matheus Costa joined Marítimo on 28 May 2021.
 He made his debut against FC Porto on 22 August 2021.
 Matheus Costa scored his first league goal against C.D.
 Tondela on 7 November 2021, scoring in the 75th minute.